 MBG Organic Fiber Potency+ is our top fiber pick because it's certified organic, provides 7 g of fiber per serving and costs under $1.85 per serving at the time of updating this article.

-Both of the products mentioned in this section are entirely free of additive ingredients that we consider to be unhealthy.
+Both of the products mentioned in this section are free of ingredients that we consider to be unhealthy.

-Pros and Cons of TrimFit
+TrimFit Pros and Cons

 Here are the pros and cons of TrimFit in our opinion: